quantleaf/quantleaf-language-documentation/README.md

 a list = A,B,C
 a list = [1,2,3]
-a complex kind of list = [[A,"B",123],[456,???,hello world]
+a complex kind of list = [[A,"B",123],[456,???,hello world] a list of todos contains do laundry, cleaning and calling grandma
 ```
 ### Adding elements